 • There are five factors affecting the HIS implementation in Malaysian public hospital based on the organizational context which are hospital size, managerial structure, infrastructure, time and space as well as paperless and hybrid systems.

-• The results showed that the hospitals that implemented THIS were significantly different from the hospitals that implemented IHIS and BHIS.
+• The results showed that the hospitals that implemented THIS was significantly different with the hospitals that implemented IHIS and BHIS.

 • There is no significant difference between the hospitals' that implemented IHIS and the hospitals that implemented BHIS.